An iterative ILP approach for constructing a Hamiltonian decomposition of a regular multigraph: Computational results

-It is known that random undirected regular graphs have a Hamiltonian decomposition with a very high probability \cite {kim:2001}.
-Indeed, for all $1\,000$ instances on undirected multigraphs (Table~\ref{table:random_undirected}), there was a Hamiltonian decomposition into cycles different from the original ones, and the vertices of the traveling salesperson polytope were not adjacent.
-From a geometric point of view, this means that the degrees of vertices in 1-skeleton are much less than the total number of vertices, so two random vertices are not adjacent with a high probability.
+The situation for undirected multigraphs is fundamentally different.
+It is known that random undirected regular graphs have a Hamiltonian decomposition with a very high probability, which allows finding the decomposition asymptotically almost surely by random matchings in polynomial time \cite {kim:2001}.
+This approach is in some way similar to the considered SA algorithm.
+In our case, the problem is slightly different, since the multigraph $x \cup y$ always has a decomposition into cycles $x$ and $y$, and we need to find another decomposition into cycles $z$ and $w$.
+Nevertheless, for all $1\,000$ instances on undirected cycles (Table~\ref{table:random_undirected} and Figure~\ref{image:computational_results_graph_undirected}), there was a second Hamiltonian decomposition, and the vertices of the $\operatorname{TSP}(n)$ polytope were not adjacent.
+From a geometric point of view, this means that the degrees of vertices in 1-skeleton are much less than the total number of vertices, so two random vertices are not adjacent with a very high probability.

-Summary for random undirected multigraphs: both iterative ILP + LS and GVNS solved all 1\,000 instances, SA solved 558 instances, and ILP solved only 531 instances in a given time (Table~\ref{table:random_undirected}).
-It can be concluded that the pure iterative ILP algorithm was not very successful for undirected graphs and showed similar results to the SA algorithm.
+Summary for random undirected multigraphs: both iterative ILP + LS and GVNS solved all 1\,000 instances, SA solved 558 instances, and ILP solved only 531 instances in a given time.
+It can be concluded that the iterative ILP algorithm was not very successful for undirected graphs and showed similar results to the SA algorithm.
 On instances up to 768 vertices, where all tests were solved, the ILP was on average 2.3 times slower than the SA.
 The problem is that undirected multigraphs contain a large number of subtours that have to be forbidden.
 On average, the ILP algorithm took about 86 iterations to find a solution.
 On the other hand, the addition of the local search heuristic to the ILP algorithm reduced the running time by an average of 200 times, and the number of iterations by 65 times.
 The ILP + LS algorithm showed results similar to GVNS, solving all test instances and being on average only 1.8 times slower.
 This time loss is due to two factors.
 Firstly, the GVNS has a more complex heuristic with several neighborhood structures, which made it possible to find all solutions in just 1 iteration.
-Secondly, one iteration of the ILP-solver is much more expensive than constructing cycle covers through the reduction to a perfect matching.
+Secondly, one iteration of the ILP-solver is much more expensive than constructing 2-factors through the reduction to perfect matching.

 It should be noted that although all 1\,000 random instances on undirected graphs had a solution, in the general case, the traveling salesperson polytope contains adjacent vertices for which, accordingly, the Hamiltonian decomposition does not exist.
 Moreover, the 1-skeleton of the traveling salesperson polytope has cliques with an exponential number of vertices \cite{bond:1983}.
 Thus, the ILP + LS algorithm may turn out to be more promising, since it will be able to prove that there is no Hamiltonian decomposition for the given problem.